VERMONT WILDLIFE EDUCATION FUND

 In any style (representational/realistic, impressionist, abstract, etc.).

 Students may submit up to 4 pieces of art using the Submission Form link above.
+A maximum of 2 will be selected.

 All submissions will be by digital image of the art, NOT the artwork itself.